-To get the best fit and eliminate the need for exchanges, please measure your dog using these step-by-step instructions and diagram:
+So let's begin by measuring animals.
+To get the best fit and eliminate the need for returns, please measure using these step-by-step instructions and diagram:

 1. Start with a fabric or paper measuring tape.
 Please, no metal construction tapes--the noise may scare your dog and the reading won't be accurate!
 If you don't have a fabric or paper tape measure, please save and print our handy dandy PRINTABLE TAPE MEASURE! (be sure to choose landscape format when printing)

 2. While your dog is standing, place one end of the tape at the base of the back of the neck, run the tape along the spine, ending right before the tail begins (many dogs have a wide indentation there).
 This is your length measurement.

 3. Now, for the most important measurement for deep-chested dogs: girth!
 Looking down at your standing dog's back, locate the widest part of the ribcage and wrap your measuring tape around it.
 This is your girth measurement.

 Measuring head size for hats or snoods: